daormar/debasher/doc/design_doc_resident.md

   clean start").
 The real-run tests of `test/engine/debasher_resume_ref.sh` check that it refuses while the program runs, and that the run after it finds no checkpoint.
+- **Batch runs from a node.** A launcher node, of class `ProgramLauncher`, launches a general program once for each request it receives, in a run directory of its own, with a queue on disk, a limit of batch runs at a time and a notice downstream when each one ends (see "`ProgramLauncher`: batch runs from a node"). `test/engine/debasher_launcher_ref.sh` is the reference, with `test/engine/debasher_launcher_batch.sh` as the general program: its real-run tests, with the built-in scheduler and with SLURM where the machine has a controller up, check the results and the notices of two requests, and that a batch run outlives a crash of its launcher node and is announced once.
 - **A startup deadline for a node.** A node sends its first heartbeat only once it has restored its checkpoint, run `initialize_runtime()` and replayed its input log, which can take longer than